-This course provides the student with the necessary training to meet the proficiency required to safely exercise the privileges of his/her Pilot Certificate on a specific Make and Model of multi-engine airplane operated by the College.
-Prerequisite: Hold at least a FAA Private Pilot Certificate with Airplane Multi-Engine Land Rating.
+This course provides the student with the necessary training to meet the proficiency required to safely exercise the privileges of their Pilot Certificate on a specific Make and Model of multi-engine airplane operated by the College.
+Prerequisite: Hold at least an FAA Private Pilot Certificate with Airplane Multi-Engine Land Rating.